souldanger/jekyll-pwa-workbox/README.md

 # Jekyll PWA Workbox Plugin

-This Jekyll plugin generates a precache list with Workbox and takes care of the register process in a secure way.
+This Jekyll plugin generates a precache list and takes care of the Workbox register process in a secure way.

 The plugin was originally developed by [Lavas Project](https://github.com/lavas-project/jekyll-pwa).
 It is pretty much the same, except for:
-- the starter process is done from a js file to allow for ```script-src: 'self';``` in your CSP, rather than inline as in the original plugin.
+- the starter process is done from a js file to allow for ```script-src: 'self';``` in your CSP, rather than inline.
-- serves sw-register.js minified for better auditing results.
+- serves `sw-register.js` minified for better auditing results.

+---

 Google Workbox has already developed a series of [tools](https://developers.google.com/web/tools/workbox/).
 If you use Webpack or Gulp as your build tool, you can easily generate a service worker with these tools.
 But in my blog, I don't want to use even npm, and I want to precache recent 10 posts so that they are offline available to visitors even though these posts were never opened by visitors before.
 That's why I try to integrate this function in Jekyll build process.